LilleAndersen/cumfx/README.md

 There are two main ways of using CumFX.
 The first is probably the simpler but to each his own.

-The first one is using the script tag in html and getting it directly from the GitHub repo.
+The first one is using the script tag and getting it directly from the GitHub repo.bb

-Like this `<script src="link to script">`
+Like this: `<script src="link to script"><script>`

-The second one is downloading the library and using a script tag where you refer to the file stored on your machine.
+The second one is downloading the library on your machine and linking it directly.

-Like this `<script src="/js/libs/cumfx.js">`
+Like this: `<script src="/js/libs/cumfx.js"><script>`

 Download shit.